zeeshannisar/maximising-kidney-glomeruli-segmentation-using-limited-labels/README.md

 > - **BYOL:** ./load_byol_weights.sh (available in pre_training/ssl_pretrained_models/slurm)
 > - **HR-CS-CO:** ./load_hrcsco_weights.sh (available in pre_training/ssl_pretrained_models/slurm)

-## Downstream Tasks Employed in Paper / Reproducing Results:
+## Downstream Tasks Employed in the Paper / Reproducing Results:
 As detailed in the paper, pre-trained weights were applied to two segmentation-based downstream tasks, each evaluated with varying proportions of labelled data (1%, 5%, 10%, and 100%).
 The following scripts enable the reproduction of the reported results:
 > - **Kidney Glomeruli Segmentation with UNet:**
->   - Use labels from all stains.
+>   - Uses labels from all stains.
 >   - Training scripts for respective baseline and finetune models are available in ```downstream_tasks/unet/slurm```.
 For different stains, configuration files are updated with different staincode.
->   - This setup was also used for generalisation study on public benchmark datasets (HuBMAP, KPIs)
+>   - This setup was also used for the generalisation study on public benchmark datasets (HuBMAP, KPIs).

 > - **Kidney Glomeruli Segmentation using UDAGAN:**
->   - Use labels from only one source (PAS, staincode:02) stain.
+>   - Use labels from only one source stain (in our experiments PAS, staincode:02).
->   - Training and fine-tuning scripts are available in ```downstream_tasks/udagan/slurm```
+>   - Training and fine-tuning scripts are available in ```downstream_tasks/udagan/slurm```.